aa196883/frontend/README.md

 ```

 ### 4. Authenticate with GitLab
 Access to the private `skrid/data` and `skrid/client` repositories is still required in development.
-Follow the steps in the production section to ensure `git` can read from GitLab before continuing.
+Follow the steps in the production section to ensure `git` can read from GitLab before continuing, or download the repositories manually and use `--skip-fetch`.

 ### 5. Install the data
 To get the MEI files needed to display the previews, run the script `install_data.sh`: